adamsalimtidoo/airbnb-clone-project/README.md

 - **Scalability** by creating reusable styles and themes
 - **Brand Identity** through recognizable visuals
 - **Accessibility** by maintaining proper contrast and legibility

+---

+## 🧑‍💼 Project Roles and Responsibilities

+This project follows a team-based structure with clearly defined roles to ensure smooth collaboration and accountability.

+### 👨‍💼 Project Manager
+- Oversees the overall progress of the project
+- Ensures deadlines are met and milestones achieved
+- Coordinates between different teams (design, development, testing)
+- Organizes meetings and manages project documentation

+### 💻 Frontend Developers
+- Implement the UI based on Figma designs using React and Tailwind CSS
+- Ensure responsiveness across all screen sizes
+- Integrate APIs to fetch and display dynamic data
+- Handle user authentication and interactive components

+### 🛠️ Backend Developers
+- Build and maintain RESTful APIs using Express.js
+- Design and manage MongoDB schemas and models
+- Handle business logic, authentication, and booking processes
+- Ensure data security and API performance

+### 🎨 UI/UX Designers
+- Design intuitive and responsive interfaces in Figma
+- Define color palettes, typography, spacing, and component behavior
+- Conduct usability testing and iterate based on feedback
+- Deliver design assets and specs to developers

+### ✅ QA/Testers
+- Write and execute test cases for frontend and backend
+- Conduct manual and automated testing (using Jest, Postman)
+- Identify bugs and ensure all features meet acceptance criteria
+- Test responsiveness, performance, and edge cases

+### ☁️ DevOps Engineers
+- Set up CI/CD pipelines for automated deployment
+- Monitor application performance in staging and production
+- Manage hosting platforms like Vercel, Render, or Railway
+- Handle backup and recovery strategies

+### 📦 Product Owner
+- Defines the product vision and goals
+- Prioritizes the feature backlog
+- Ensures business requirements are met
+- Acts as the liaison between stakeholders and the development team

+### 🧑‍🏫 Scrum Master
+- Facilitates Agile ceremonies (sprint planning, standups, retrospectives)
+- Removes blockers and promotes team collaboration
+- Ensures the team adheres to Agile best practices
+- Tracks sprint progress and encourages continuous improvement

+---